Greek Regional Airports

 • Payments to Hellenic Civil Aviation Authority and the Hellenic Air Force.

-Within the first 4 years, investment works totaling circa €400 million will be implemented, while for the entire duration of the concession the works are estimated to exceed the amount of €1.4 billion .
+Within the first 4 years, investment works totaling circa €400 million were implemented, while for the entire duration of the concession the works exceed the amount of €1.4 billion.
 The investment works comprise the upgrade, refurbishment, expansion of terminals as well as the construction of new terminals, per case, in addition to the upgrade of the runways and the airports apron.
-The implementation of the investment program has commenced and there are already tangible improvements to the airports, which will be fully refurbished by 2021.
+The implementation of investment programme was fully completed by 2021, ahead of the original schedule.

 FRAPORT GREECE S.A. personnel numbers 700 employees allocated to the headquarters and the 14 regional airports.

-Moreover, it is estimated that circa 1000 new job positions will emerge due to the subsequent activities that will be developed because of the growing tourism and the additional surge of tourist facilities around the areas of the regional airports that will invigorate the local communities.
+Moreover, it is estimated that circa 14.000 new job positions were emerged due to the subsequent activities that were developed because of the growing tourism and the additional surge of tourist facilities around the areas of the regional airports that invigorated the local communities.